 Business rates are charged on most non-domestic properties, such as shops, offices, pubs and factories.
+Apart from properties that are exempt from business rates, each non-domestic property has a rateable value which is set by the Valuation Office Agency.

 How much will I have to pay?